deblanco-prttpng/PRD-tmplt/README.md

 # PRD-tmplt
-A Basic skeleton for PRD template
+A Basic skeleton for Product Requirements Document template on .odt format.